If you're wondering how to get featured snippets, you're not alone.

 - Table Snippets

 Of these three types, paragraph snippets are the most common.
+If you're trying to get featured snippets, these are the ones to go for.
 They provide searchers with a quick one or two-sentence answer to their search query.

 Here’s an example: